skoolkid/skoolkit/sphinx/source/html-templates.rst

 asm_comment
 -----------
-The ``asm_comment`` template is the subtemplate used by the :ref:`t_Asm` full-page template to format routine-level comments.
+The ``asm_comment`` template is the subtemplate used by the :ref:`t_Asm` full-page template to format mid-block comments and block end comments.

 It contains the following identifiers (in addition to the universal identifiers):